Of Commerce, Counsel & the Coin

 Aerospace, F-15, Apache

-The commercial division is, by all available evidence, in trouble.
-The defence division remains structurally indispensable, and the share price knows it.
+The commercial division is, by all available evidence, in trouble, while the defence division remains structurally indispensable, and the share price knows it.

 Contractor